 07:00 Race village and helpdesk, and race registration marquees open (NB: find the race registration marquee close to Yellowave beach volleyball courts on the pavement)

 09:00 Half Marathon runners proceed to start pens

 09:00 Brighton Half Youth Race starts

 09:27 Wheelchair Race starts

 We have drinks stations in miles 2, 6 and 9 where water is available.

-Drop-ins will be available on race day.
+Massage is available to book in our Shop.
+Drop-ins will be available on race day, subject to availability.
 The massage marquee can be found in the race village on Madeira Drive, on the beach side.

 Sports taping will be available on race morning for any last-minute injury niggles.
 Head to the massage marquee in the race village – the marquee is located on the beach close to Yellowave Beach Volleyball Cafe.

 If you’re keen to achieve a certain target time for the race, we’ll have a team of pacers on race day pacing sub 3:00, sub 2:45, 2:30, sub 2:15, sub 2 hour, sub 1:45 and sub 1:30 hours to help you reach your goal.
 Find out more about our pacing team from RunBrighton.